 - In the Amazon S3 console, navigate to your S3 bucket.

-- Under Edit bucket policy > Bucket policy, replace the JSON with the snippet below.
-You should update the Role ARN with the value generated by Split, as well as your bucket name as appropriate.
+- Under Edit bucket policy, select Bucket policy and replace the JSON with the following snippet.
+Update the Role ARN with the value generated by Split as well as your bucket name as appropriate.

 {